+On Windows, the name of the installed driver(Cloudera ODBC Driver for Apache Hive).

-The name of the installed driver (Cloudera ODBC Driver for Apache Hive) or the absolute path of the Cloudera ODBC Driver for Apache Hive shared object file.
+On other platforms, the name of the installed driver as specified in odbcinst.ini, or the absolute path of the driver shared object file.

 Key Name Default Value Required http.header None No